A women’s clinic run by two generations of women braces for the post-Roe era - The Boston Globe

 “We treated it almost like a war: We made sure mail chutes were closed, the roof was secure, the doors were closed,” she said.
 “People had to give their name and have an appointment to come in.”

-Ironically, fighting for patients to have the freedom and choices has in some ways made life smaller and more controlled for women like Sam.
-She jokes, in half-frustration, that she can never find her car in a parking lot of similarly dark-hued vehicles.
-She considered putting a sticker on her car - something fun, something meaningless - but Kathy warned her it would make her vehicle easier for antiabortion protesters to track.

-She wrestled with using her full name for this story, but knows how much her own child, who does not work with the clinic, worries about her.
-The murders of abortion providers like David Gunn and George Tiller loom large in her family's memory, and her own.

-Her children had to learn to be vigilant when retrieving the mail and wary of anyone who purported to be picking them up from school on their parents behalf.
-Sam is even vigilant about her landscaping; she's can recite safety protocols the way some people recite baseball stats.
+Sam’s children had to learn to be vigilant when retrieving the mail and wary of anyone who purported to be picking them up from school on their parents’ behalf.
+Sam is even vigilant about her landscaping; she’s can recite safety protocols the way some people recite baseball stats.

 Looking at the dirt border between the clinic’s exterior and the grass, she longs to plant handsome shrubbery, or maybe a flowering bush.